-Preorder A Contract Engagement, reissued with a new cover.
+Preorder A Contract Engagement, an e-book reissued with a new cover.

 Find the currently available edition here.